 We also accept Care Credit, an instant flexible payment program specifically designed for health-care expenses.
 Care Credit can be used for unexpected medical and hospitalization expenses, making it easier to get your pet the medical care that it needs.

-Surgery or medical drop off patients can be checked in to the hospital between 7:30 am and 8:30 am.
+Surgery or medical drop off patients can be checked in to the hospital between 7:00 am and 8:30 am.
 For safety, your pet should be fasted before surgery.
-Please remove their food by 9:00 pm the night before surgery.
+Please remove their food by 9:00 pm the night before surgery (*see note regarding rabbits and exotics below).
 They may have water up until the time they come into the hospital.

-Rabbits and small exotics should not be fasted.
+*Rabbits and small exotics should not be fasted.
+Please give food and water.
 Please bring some of their food and hay so we can offer it to them as soon as they are awake.

 Please allow approximately 15-20 minutes for admission for surgery.
 The medical technician will complete a Hospital Authorization Form with you at this time.
 Please be sure you leave us with the correct phone numbers to reach you during the day for follow-up communication or questions that arise before surgery.
 Most surgeries are completed between 12:00 pm and 3:00 pm, barring emergencies.
 Please call the hospital after 3:00 PM for a progress report and to set up a discharge appointment.